A universal space for finite topological spaces: Hyperspaces of discrete spaces

-An Alexandroff space $X$ is one in which every intersection of open sets is open, hence they have minimal neighborhoods for every point, written $B_x$ for every $x\in X$.
 For every topological space $X$, let $2^X$ be the set of non-empty closed subsets of $X$, called the \emph{hyperspace} of $X$.
 The \emph{upper semifinite topology} in $2^X$ is generated by the base and we write $2^X_{u}$ for the hyperspace of $X$ with the upper semifinite topology \cite{Nhyperspaces}.